 Everything we do, good or bad, starts in the mind.
 The Bible describes this chain of events in the book of James:

 When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.
-Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death. – James 1:13-15 (NIV)
+Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death. – James 1:13-15 (NIV, emphasis added)

 Temptation isn’t limited to outward sins.
 Personally speaking, I’m often tempted by worry, doubts, and fear.
 But every temptation, regardless of the sin, begins the same way – in the mind.
 It’s a desire, something that entices us, or something that we think will make us feel better.
 But notice how this verse says that temptation gives birth to sin after it has been conceived.
 Temptations will come, but if we allow them to “conceive,” that’s when we have a problem.